Azure/iot-edge-modbus/README.md

 Meaning of each field:

 * "PublishInterval" - Interval between each push to IoT Hub in millisecond
+* "Version" - Switch between the PP (Public Preview) and the latest Message Payload format. (valid value for PP: "1", all other values will switch to the latest format)
 * "SlaveConfigs" - Contains one or more Modbus slaves' configuration.
 In this sample, we have "Slave01" and "Slave02" two devices:
     * "Slave01", "Slave02" - User defined names for each Modbus slave, cannot have duplicates under "SlaveConfigs".
     * "SlaveConnection" - Ipv4 address or the serial port name of the Modbus slave.